-It is the type of lease where the expenses, especially maintenance charges of property, property tax, and building insurance, are to be borne by the lessee.
+It is the type of lease where the lessee will bear the expenses, especially maintenance charges of property, property tax, and building insurance.
 This is because the property requires heavy maintenance charges, and if it is to be borne by the lessor, he has to increase the lease rent.
 So, instead of increasing the lease rent, the lessor transfers the responsibility of paying maintenance and other charges to the lessee.
 Furthermore, in large complexes where multiple facilities like swimming, gym, clubhouse, etc., are available, the house’s residents have the choice to avail of the facility and pay high maintenance or don’t avail of the facility and pay low maintenance depending upon the resident.
 So, in these cases also, the lessor transfers the responsibility of paying the maintenance and other charges to the lessee so that the lessee can avail of the facilities at his convenience.

 Some of the Characteristics are provided and discussed below:

-- In a triple net lease, generally, the lease rent is to be charged lower than the standard rent agreement because the lessee has to pay other charges like building insurance, maintenance and property, and other real estate taxes.
+- The lessor generally charges lower rent in a triple net lease because the lessee is responsible for paying other charges such as building insurance, maintenance, property, and other real estate taxes.

-- A triple net lease is also beneficial in the case of large complexes where apart from lease rent for using the house, other facilities like gym, gardens, indoor games, etc., are to be provided by the complexes, and the lessor can use it according to its convenience.
+- In the case of large complexes where besides the lease rent for using the house, the complexes are responsible for providing other facilities like gym, gardens, indoor games, etc., the lessor can conveniently utilize them, making a triple net lease highly advantageous.

 - There is more responsibility on the lessee than t lessor; hence, there is a minimum risk for the lessor.